 She was supposed to be working on her spelling words, but out of the corner of my eye I could see her turning around, watching as I carefully lined up our flashcards across the kitchen floor.
 I knew I had her interest piqued.
 Sitting still is something my daughter doesn’t do.
-(That’s why we do activities like Read to the Top.)
+(That’s why we do activities like Read to the Top and use a practice math facts with a beach ball.)
 This simple math activity proved perfect for my kinesthetic learner and I couldn’t wait to share it with you.

 How to set up this simple kinesthetic math activity: